 You cannot take any courses for the major until you are an admitted and declared Strategic Communication major.
 Until that time, you may take classes for your minor and continue to work on core classes.
 One of our upper level courses requires Statistics (MATH 10043) if you haven’t taken math yet.

-With regard to laptops, we recommend that you log onto TCU’s Information Technology (“IT”) website and/or speak with someone in that department to determine what might be best for you.
-Right now STCO classes meet in computer labs full of Macintosh computers.
+With regard to laptops, we recommend that you visit TCU’s Information Technology website and/or speak with someone in that department to determine what might be best for you.
+Our classes meet in computer labs full of Mac computers.
 Most of our faculty use Macs and most students passing through our hallways have Macs in their backpacks.
 But TCU’s servers are Microsoft based and often people who have problems with online university forms and with malware are using Macs.
 Perhaps this information will be helpful to you as you discuss this matter with IT.

 All TCU students who wish to earn a bachelor’s degree must earn 42 upper division hours.